emmacbd/news-reader/README.md

 ## About The Project

 This was the final Take Home Project for Turing School of Software and Design's Front End Engineering program.
 The goal for this project was to create a New York Times inspired news feed that allows users to view and filter NYT articles by section.
-Users should be able to navigate the app with ease and be able to use this app on desktop, tablet, or mobile device.
+Users should be able to navigate the app with ease and use this app on desktop, tablet, or mobile device.
 The suggested total time to build the app was 8 hours.

 ### Minimum Viable Product required:
 * A list of articles